-In the coming months, both for the first projection period (September to November 2022) and for the second projection (December 2022 to March 2023), a deterioration in the food security situation is expected.
-While seasonal price drops have been observed for most staple foods in recent months, prices remain higher than both last year and the 5-year average, demonstrating the rising cost of living for households.
-Rising gasoline prices are expected to contribute to continued increases in food prices, especially in the Grand Sud, where markets are dependent on imported and locally produced staples being transported long distances from surplus producing areas in other regions.
+Commodity prices remain higher than both last year and the 5-year average (rice and cassava prices in Madagascar are over 200 percent higher than the five-year average according to FEWSNET), demonstrating the rising cost of living for households.
+Rising gasoline prices are expected to contribute to continued increases in food prices, especially in the Grand Sud, where markets are dependent on imported and locally produced staples being transported long distances f r o m surplus producing areas in other regions.

-The food insecurity currently experienced in Madagascar is driven by several factors and notably: (I) Southern Madagascar continues to experience its worst drought in 40 years, leaving part of the population fighting for survival.
+The food insecurity currently experienced in Madagascar is driven by several factors and notably: (i) Southern Madagascar continues to experience its worst drought in 40 years, leaving part of the population fighting for survival.
 More than 3 years of consecutive severe drought have wiped out harvests and hampered access to food in the Grand Sud; (ii) Between Mid-January and April 2022, six tropical cyclones and storms hit Madagascar.
 The 2021/2022 cyclonic season affected more than 960 000 people in the North and Southern part of the country.
-Floods affected about 60 000 hectares of rice fields, which resulted in a below-average harvest in May, undermining both farmers' livelihoods and food supply in country; (iii) the government's action in raising gasoline prices in July by 43%, while the price of diesel increased by 44%.
-Price shocks within the COVID-19 context and the Russian invasion of Ukraine combined with crop losses due to climatic phenomena have the potential to transform the creeping inflation rate into galloping inflation; and (iv) insecurity related to bandits in the Grand Sud restricts people's movement and affects livelihoods, amplifying food insecurity.
+Floods affected about 60 000 hectares of rice fields, which resulted in a below-average harvest in May, undermining both farmers' livelihoods and food supply in country; (iii) the government's actions in raising gasoline prices in July by 43%, while the price of diesel increased by 44%.
+Price shocks within the COVID-19 context and the Russian aggression of war against Ukraine, combined with crop losses due to climatic phenomena, have the potential to transform the creeping inflation rate into galloping inflation; and (iv) insecurity related to bandits in the Grand Sud restricts people's movement and affects livelihoods, amplifying food insecurity.